 - Business Glossary - Functional Definitions

 - Data Catalog - Report and Data Extract Specifications

 - Customizable Specification Templates

 - Reporting Calendars, Milestones and Events

 Data Governance Workflows

-Requests for information and reports is occurring all the time at higher education institutions.
-The Data Cookbook manages these requests and makes sure that the proper individuals get notified with its workflow capabilities.
+Requests for information and reports occur all the time at organizations.
+The Data Cookbook manages these requests and makes sure that the proper individuals get notified when it is time for them to act.